asciamanna/asciamanna.github.io/_drafts/remove-cross-team-dependencies.md

 of other teams, do not have other teams dependent on them, and can deliver features to production then they should not be a problem.

-When companies deliver features "dark" to production yet another handoff occurs if a separate organization is responsible for enabling the feature in production.
+When companies deliver features to production disabled yet another handoff occurs if a separate organization is responsible for enabling the feature in production.
 A lot of these organizations are trying to "be agile" and don't understand why they aren't getting the improvements and benefits they were promised.

 They don't become more efficient (and in a lot of cases actually slow down) because their organizational structure is creating too much friction between feature inception and delivery.
-They design into the process an incredible amount of handoffs to get a single feature into production.
+They design into their processes an incredible amount of handoffs to get a single feature into production.
 If the time it takes a feature to get from inception to production takes months and not days there is a problem with the system. **If software is your business this should be